delish07/Intern_Project/README.md

 ### Item fields

-id : a unique identifier
+id : a unique identifier<br>
-name : name of the item
+name : name of the item<br>
-description : a description of the item
+description : a description of the item<br>
-quantity: the quantity of the item in the inventory timestamp : the lastly updated timestamp (it is generated in the backend)
+quantity: the quantity of the item in the inventory<br>
+timestamp : the lastly updated timestamp (it is generated in the backend)<br>

 ### Validations Rules